 One of the most important decisions when buying a shed is choosing where to put it.
-Find out the tips and tricks, and learn about the best location for your shed.
+Read on to find out important considerations when choosing a spot for your shed.

 Is my shed going to store a surfboard?
 A wheelbarrow?
 A rubbish bin?